rwalke/baRcodeR/README.md

 # See also:

-  - [zintr](https://github.com/carlganz/zintr)is an R interface to the C zint library.
+  - [zintr](https://github.com/carlganz/zintr) is an R interface to the C zint library.
 Use zintr if you want to create single barcode images. zintr does not include functions for (i) automating the creation of biologically-relevant, unique ID codes or (ii) customizable layouts